Electronic Application System

 Application Review Process

 Decisions on funding are based on the quality, mission relevance, and priority of the proposed research.
 We encourage submission of innovative, high-risk/high-reward, field-changing research proposals to accelerate its mission.
-Information on our research strategy and current priorities can be found here.
+Find out more about JDRF research strategy to ensure that your application fits our mission and current priorities.
 In addition to the process below, generally, applications undergo a pre-review process.

 The first hurdle applications have to pass is an ‘administration’ check.
 Applications that are not completed properly or do not fit in with our overall strategy are eliminated first.